Queensland Drug and Alcohol Court

 You may be able to receive a Queensland Drug and Alcohol Court order if you:

-How to apply to QDAC from Magistrates Court
+How to apply to QDAC from the Magistrates Court

-For the QDAC court to consider a case, you'll need to complete the Drug and Alcohol Court Form 1 Referral Form.
+You'll need to complete the Drug and Alcohol Court form 1 referral form.
 You can download the form from the Courts Queensland website, or get it from the Magistrates Court or your lawyer.

-If you don't have a lawyer and need help to complete the form, contact:
+If you don't have a lawyer and need help to complete the form, contact either:

 How to get legal advice

-We may provide legal advice and representation for issues related to a treatment order and the Drug and Alcohol Court.
+We may give legal advice for issues related to a treatment order and the QDAC.

 Contact us